pwnfan/tagmark-py/.github/CONTRIBUTING.md

     * `code.misc`: miscellaneous things or other things
     * `code.data`: any data used by code
   * `data`
-    * any data not userd by code
+    * any data not used by code
     * the final output/result of the code execution
     * etc
   * `docs`: documentation